TOSIT-IO/tdp-ui/README.md

 You can use the `compose.yml`, it will set up needed dependencies to develop on the UI.

-To run the stack, you will needed a `tdp_server` image available locally, and to run:
+To run the stack, simply type:

 ```bash
 docker compose -f env/compose.yml up -d